 The Neighbors Committee of the ELPC Mission Board strives to engage the congregation in service to our local East End community in a manner that responds to God’s command to “love our neighbor as ourselves.”
-We endeavor, by God’s grace, to connect the congregation with the local community in a way that uplifts, informs, and ultimately transforms.
+By God’s grace, we endeavor to connect the congregation with the local community in a way that uplifts, informs, and ultimately transforms.
 Chair is Emily Rosenthal.
-View the Mission Activities page to see upcoming events.

 The Housing Ministry

 The Housing Ministry engages in housing rehab work as a partner with Open Hand Ministries (OHM) by coordinating volunteers to participate in workdays on the first Saturday of every month.
 We prepare houses to be rehabbed for first time homeowners, as well as landscape work in vacant lots and clearing out of abandoned buildings.
 Volunteers also lend their skills at the Garfield Community Farm, which yields crops for those in the community, while also building relationships and encouraging healthy eating practices.
 We work alongside members of the community, as well as members of other local churches.

 The Neighbors work to build relationships with the families who are becoming homeowners through family support teams.
 Family support teams provide care during the mortgage and rehab process and once the family is settled in their rehabbed home.
 We do our best to respond to whatever needs may arise, such as furnace issues and malfunctioning appliances, as well as providing information on health care, refinancing and budgeting issues.
 We also provide gift cards from Home Depot and Giant Eagle that allow the families to meet their needs.

 East End Cooperative Ministry (EECM) and the Council of Congregations